 - (a) The City has created a permit process to allow state social equity qualifiers to apply for and be awarded social equity retailer permits in zoning districts designated in the City zoning ordinance.
-The City shall permit six (6) social equity retailer licenses for social equity applicants, including franchisees, who demonstrate and document 51% or more ownership by social equity qualifying applicants, including ownership structure of the entity that identifies the ownership percentage held by each stakeholder. - (b) Social equity applicants for social equity retailer permits may apply for other available adult-use permits including retailer establishment permits, except they may not apply for a Class A microbusiness, safety compliance facility or secure transporter permit.
-Social equity retailer applicants are limited to one application per location.
-Multiple applications for the same social equity establishment location shall be disqualified.
+The City shall permit six (6) five (5) social equity retailer licenses for social equity applicants, including franchisees, who demonstrate and document 51% or more ownership by social equity qualifying applicants, including ownership structure of the entity that identifies the ownership percentage held by each stakeholder. - (b) Social equity applicants for social equity retailer permits may apply for other available adult-use permits including retailer establishment permits, except they may not apply for a Class A microbusiness, safety compliance facility or secure transporter permit.